ApiLogicServer/Docs/docs/index.md

 API Logic Server offers a **fresh approach**, relative to traditional technology:

-* Unlike Frameworks, API Logic Server...
+* Unlike Frameworks, API Logic Server:

     1. Eliminates weeks-to-months of complex development with **Microservice Automation** (APIs and App in a customizable project).
 You're ready to *run*, not *code*.
     2. Provides **Logic Automation**.  <br><br>

-* Unlike Low Code, API Logic Server
+* Unlike Low Code, API Logic Server:

-    1. Eliminates tedious and complex database definition and screen painting, providing **Microservice Automation.** :bulb:
+    1. Eliminates tedious screen painting and complex database definition, providing **Microservice Automation.** :bulb:
     2. Provides **Logic Automation**.
 For systems providing update, this is critical - nearly half the effort.
 The promise of Low Code *requires logic automation.*  :bulb:
+    3. Not just faster/easier for business users, but IT friendly:

-    3. Leverages the value of **standard dev languages and tools** (IDE, source control).
-All the flexibility of a framework.
+        * Leverages **standard dev languages and tools** (IDE, source control).
+All the power and flexibility of a framework.
-    4. Provides **deployment flexibility**, creating containers you can deploy anywhere.<br><br>
+        * Provides **deployment flexibility**, creating containers you can deploy anywhere.<br><br>

 * Unlike basic GenAI, API Logic Server creates: